MicrosoftDocs/azure-devops-yaml-schema/task-reference/kubernetes-manifest-v0.md

 :::moniker range=">=azure-pipelines-2019.1"

 <!-- :::editable-content name="description"::: -->
-Use Kubernetes manifest files to deploy to clusters or even bake the manifest files to be used for deployments using Helm charts.
+Use a Kubernetes manifest task in a build or release pipeline to bake and deploy manifests to Kubernetes clusters using Helm charts.
 <!-- :::editable-content-end::: -->

 :::moniker-end